sriramrokkam/k8s-training/Further Reading.md

 - The Kubernetes API reference can be found here: [Kubernetes API reference Documentation](https://kubernetes.io/docs/reference/).

+- getting started locally - with [minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/), [k3s](https://k3s.io/) or [kind](https://kind.sigs.k8s.io/)

+#### kubectl
+- Running `kubectl completion` guides you how to setup shell completion.

+- [kubectl plugins](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/) can be managed with [krew](https://krew.sigs.k8s.io).
+It is a convenient way to get essentials like [oidc support](https://github.com/int128/kubelogin) or a [command](https://github.com/corneliusweig/ketall) that actually perfoms a `get all`.

+To work with multiple namespaces or even clusters, [kubectx and kubens](https://github.com/ahmetb/kubectx) get you started.

 - If you need to gather and combine the logs from several pods belonging to a deployment, you might want to have a look at [kubetail](https://github.com/johanhaleby/kubetail).

-- Cluster federation / multi cluster: if you want to join several clusters into a federation and run your workloads, here is your entrypoint into this (alpha) topic: https://kubernetes.io/docs/tasks/administer-federation/cluster/

-- with the introduction of the `horizontal pod autoscaler`, k8s is capable of auto scaling.
-Check the [documentation](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) and [tutorial](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/) for further details.

-- [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) is a tool which helps creating API extensions including their controller/reconcile loops

-- for managing access to multiple clusters, we put some small bash snippets into a [gist](https://github.wdf.sap.corp/gist/D051945/3f3daf9f71f7e012c1e25a48c1c6e8da).
-There are also tools like [kubectx](https://github.com/ahmetb/kubectx) or [kube-ps1](https://github.com/jonmosco/kube-ps1), which make your life a lot easier.

 - [kubectl efficiency](https://www.youtube.com/watch?v=vVAFctQP1Vg&list=PLj6h78yzYM2NDs-iu8WU5fMxINxHXlien&index=12&t=0s)

-- getting started locally - with [minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/), [k3s](https://k3s.io/) or [kind](https://kind.sigs.k8s.io/)

 #### networking
 - The nitty gritty details about the networking in and behind Kubernetes are explained in the final *devX* talk we would like to point you to: [Insights into Kubernetes Networking](https://video.sap.com/media/t/1_8fawa5io/84675141)

 - More on networking?
 The [Life of a Packet](https://www.youtube.com/watch?v=0Omvgd7Hg1I) talk by Google's Michael Rubin at KubeCon EU '17 can be found [here on YouTube](https://www.youtube.com/watch?v=0Omvgd7Hg1I).

-- If you are more into reading - here is a very good [blog post](https://sookocheff.com/post/kubernetes/understanding-kubernetes-networking-model/) about networking in Kubernetes context.

 - If you are more into doing things - there is a [kubeCon2020 tutorial](https://www.youtube.com/watch?v=InZVNuKY5GY&list=PLj6h78yzYM2O1wlsM-Ma-RYhfT5LKq0XC&index=16&t=0s) digging into it.

 - SE radio: [container networking talk](http://www.se-radio.net/2018/10/se-radio-episode-341-michael-hausenblas-on-container-networking/)

 - [Envoy](https://kubernetespodcast.com/episode/033-envoy/), with Matt Klein

+### Writing your own controllers

+- [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) is a tool which helps creating API extensions including their controller/reconcile loops.
+There is also a pretty [detailed example](https://book.kubebuilder.io/introduction.html) how to use it.

+- [Controllers at scale](https://medium.com/@timebertt/kubernetes-controllers-at-scale-clients-caches-conflicts-patches-explained-aa0f7a8b4332) explains in more details, how the internals of a controller work and what you should have in mind, when writing your own controller.

+- The [kubelet pattern](https://github.tools.sap/NewHorizon/LifecycleManagement/blob/master/KubeletPattern.md) gives an outlook, how a Kubernetes based architecture could evolve.

 ### security
 - wordpress & reverse shell - k8s security talk @ContainerConf by Jen Tong: https://vimeo.com/306157921 (demo starts around 30:20)